kubes2020/the-shoppies/the-shoppies/README.md

 # Description
     This app titled, The Shoppies, interacts with the OMDb api <http://www.omdbapi.com/>.
 You can search the api for movie titles and nominate up to 5 movies for awards.
+The frontend is deployed on Vercel at <https://the-shoppies-two.vercel.app/>

 # Developed by:
     Brian Kubes